Mastodon

 The Plot

 The story takes up the legend of the Holy Grail and the myth of the vampires, interweaving them so strongly that this completely original and bloody path can only be contested together.
 It’s dark, brutal and at times profane.
-During the entire reading I had an oppressive, sometimes overwhelming feeling on my chest.
+During the entire reading, I had an oppressive, sometimes overwhelming feeling on my chest.

-From page one I was transported into a paranormal, apocalyptic world filled with vampires and fearless heroes.
+From page one, I was transported into a paranormal, apocalyptic world filled with vampires and fearless heroes.
 Before me was revealed a cruel spectacle of evil coupled with terrible vows, endless death, and a sinful love.
 I had to face a deep loss that truly brought tears to my eyes.
 I met a fate as immovable as the Great Wall of China and a prophecy that shook the very foundations of this fictional world.
 This book will not let go of me for a long time.

 I don’t want to go into the plot any further here.
 The blurb of the book is sufficient, anything else would escalate into spoilers and I just want to refrain from that.